Educational Administration and Planning Ph.D. Program

 As a result, the students are expected to be able to follow developments in educational administration and planning, reframe these developments by use of theory and develop practical suggestions to improve the capacity of schools the at national and international levels.
 Another major expectation from the students is that they will be able to redefine educational problems, craft an original research project to illuminate the problem and generate knowledge for guiding policy development and implementation at system and organization level.
 Rather than providing ready-to use knowledge sets, the PhD program aims at helping the students develop necessary skills to generate the knowledge they may need for further theory and practice explanations in their work settings.
 Hence, the seminars run with a philosophy putting the students at the center of teaching practice which is expected to make the students true life-long learners.
 The program accepts students with a graduate diploma from different disciplines.
 Those students who do not have a teaching certificate and/or lack specific courses that are required for study at the PhD level are accepted to a scientific preparation program that may take one or two semesters.
 Students have to successfully complete 8 courses, two of which are research and statistics, four area courses, two electives and one thesis preparation course.
 Students who complete the coursework carry out a research as their doctoral dissertation, and graduate from the program by successfully defending it.

-You can find the program syllabus here.
+You can find curriculum here.

 You can find the course descriptions here.